Stone Bay School Statement of Principles & Practice

 Stone Bay School is designated as a school for severe communication needs associated with a combination of Autism and learning difficulty.
 Students typically present with challenging behaviours linked to their Autism.
 These may besevere in frequency, duration, and in the level of risk of injury posed to themselves and others.

-All students are aged between11-19, we are able to accommodate 37 residential boarders.
-Stone Bay School currently arranges for students of both genders to be resident (term time only) on a weekly, or fortnightly basis.
+All students are aged between 5-19, we are able to accommodate 30 residential boarders.
+Stone Bay School currently arranges for students of both genders to be resident (term time only) on a weekly basis.